 Good questions are distinguished from poor questions by the customer’s reaction and response.
 A good question encourages the customer to share valuable information and stimulates further discussion that will lead to the sale.

 What do good questions sound like?

 - They are real questions.

-If you already know the answer to the question, or could have found the answer elsewhere, then it’s not a real question.
+If you already know the answer to the question or could have found the answer elsewhere, it’s not a real question.
 Typically, customers see through leading questions or questions they know you already know the answer to.

 - They focus on discovering important information.

 A good question focuses on discovering something that is important to the sale and ultimately important to the customer.
 Questions about trivial matters fail to advance the sale and rarely create engagement.

 Plan good questions before the sales call, and don’t just ask general canned questions.
 Tailor your questions for the specific customer, the call situation, and the information needed.
 If you don’t have time to plan the questions and customize them for the specific sales call, then you're better not to ask any questions.

 Most sales representatives have heard that they need to ask open-ended questions, which require more than a one-word response, as opposed to closed-ended questions, which customers can answer with one word.
 This approach isn’t necessarily the only one.
 Open-ended questions do tend to create more dialogue than closed-ended ones, but the focus shouldn’t be on creating just dialogue but rather on creating meaningful dialogue.
 There could be instances for which a one-word response to a question uncovers the information you need to obtain.
 In addition, if you do ask a closed-ended question, you can always follow up with an open-ended question.
 The point is to focus on asking good questions that uncover real information and create meaningful dialogue, regardless of whether they are open-ended or closed-ended questions.